 It is a tank developed in Czechoslovakia, this time marking of the 11th tank regiment of the 1st light armored division used by the German Army after Czechoslovakia be annexed.
 It is at the time of the invasion of Poland in 1939.

-When the Nazi Germany expanded its territory, air superiority is also maintained, and this white large belt is considered to be the marking of the identification friend or foe.
-Around in 1943, they had to take pains to avoid being found in the enemy aircraft.
+When Nazi Germany expanded its territory, air superiority is also maintained, and this white large belt is considered to be the marking of the identification friend or foe.
+Around 1943, they had to take pains to avoid being found in the enemy aircraft.

 Although it is an old kit, it is quite easy to assemble.
 It is innovative that the partially connected tracks.
-There are no gaps while my building this kit.
-The kit which was released in the Tamiya package was very interested with figures and additional parts, but the CMK original is not bad.
+There are no gaps while building this kit.
+The kit which was released in the Tamiya package was very interested in figures and additional parts, but the CMK original is not bad.
 Actually, I do not dislike assembling old Eastern European kits while struggling, it was quite enjoyable to make.
 It was quite enjoyable to produce.
 Czechoslovakia is an excellent country with industrial development that developed high-performance tanks in its own country.
-At the moment there are many plastic model makers with high quality in this country.
+At the moment there are many plastic model makers of high quality in this country.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.